JiajunSong-Bigai/Tower/README.md

-# Deductive Database, on Tower platform
+# A Deductive Engine, on Tower platform

 ## Usage